lennertderyck/sesam/README.md

     </div>
 ```

-### Define collapse trigger element(s)
-Define which element will trigger the action.
+### **2. Define collapse trigger element(s)** Define which element will trigger the action.
 Multiple triggers can be defined, just add the same markup.

 `data-sesam-trigger="placeNameHere"`

-**Example...**

 ```html
     <button data-sesam-trigger="placeNameHere">